Klobuchar says husband hospitalized with coronavirus

-MINNEAPOLIS (AP) — Minnesota Sen. Amy Klobuchar announced Monday that her husband, John Besser, has tested positive for the coronavirus.
+MINNEAPOLIS (AP) — Minnesota Sen. Amy Klobuchar announced Monday that her husband, John Bessler, has tested positive for the coronavirus.

-The former Democratic presidential candidate said in a statement that Besser began feeling sick when she was in Minnesota and he was in Washington, D.C., and that he immediately quarantined himself.
+The former Democratic presidential candidate said in a statement that Bessler began feeling sick when she was in Minnesota and he was in Washington, D.C., and that he immediately quarantined himself.
 She said he sought a test and chest X-ray after he began coughing up blood, and was checked into a Virginia hospital with “very low oxygen levels, which really haven’t improved.”

 She said he now has pneumonia and is on oxygen but not a ventilator.
 Klobuchar said her doctor had advised her not to get a test.

-Note: This story has been corrected to indicate that the last name of Klobuchar’s husband is Bessler, not Besser.